ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.xterm/README.md

 -->

 ## Changelog
+### 0.3.1 (2022-03-18)
+* (Apollon77) Fix a crash case reported by Sentry

 ### 0.3.0 (2022-03-12)
 * (Apollon77) Prevent some warnings in js-controller 3+
 * (Apollon77) Add Fallback to simulated shell if bash/cmd.exe is selected by node-pty was not installed correctly!
-* (Apollon77) Rework info.connection status to show that server is connected also as green by using "none" to show that noone is connected
+* (Apollon77) Rework info.connection status to show that server is connected also as green by using "none" to show that no one is connected
 * (Apollon77) Update all dependencies
 * (Apollon77) Add sentry for crash reporting